Directors & Officers

 Vice President, Agency Liaison

 My father, Dene Taylor, was a charter pilot, instructor and crop duster in Boise during the 1940s and early 50s.
 Although I flew with him only twice, the experience was enough to give me the bug.
 I learned to fly after graduating from high school in 1961.
 I bought my first plane, a Piper Tri-Pacer in 1975.
 Then, with a growing family, I bought a Cessna 206 in 1982, the plane I still fly today.
-Unlike my fatherís, my flying has been mostly for recreation and personal travel with a little business flying mixed in when I worked for KTVB-TV and Idaho Power Company.
+Unlike my father's, my flying has been mostly for recreation and personal travel with a little business flying mixed in when I worked for KTVB-TV and Idaho Power Company.
 I have been involved with the IAA since its beginning and served as its president from 2006 to 2009.
 I am a long-time member of the Ada County Aerial Sheriffs, going back to the days when we transported prisoners.
-I serve as a director on the Idaho Aviation Foundation board, and work part time as coordinator of the Idaho Airstrip Network.
+I also serve as a director on the Idaho Aviation Foundation board.
 Aviation and Idaho are a wonderfully matched pair.

 I was born in Los Angeles in 1959 to Danish parents who had come to America as a reprieve from the doldrums of postwar Europe.
 Initially intending to return "home" someday, my younger sister and I learned to speak, read, and write Danish fluently.
 Somewhere along the way my folks fell in love with America and became citizens.
 My dad taught me to recognize all the commercial airline types; we used to stand at the approach end of the LAX runways with jets landing just over our heads-to this day I love the smell of Jet-A!
 As a teen, my friend's brother told tales of landing his Piper Cub on "mountaintops" in Idaho.
 It seemed like an impossible dream.
 Always in love with animals, my Biology major at UC San Diego focused on animal behavior, but I later fell into bodybuilding, winning the Natural Bodybuilding World Cup in 1991 and training Hollywood-industry clients.
 I'll stop lifting weights sometime after I'm dead.
 I met my husband Fred in 1994-when he mentioned he was a pilot I was hooked!
 We rented planes and then purchased a Robertson STOL-equipped C-210 in 1997 and had it painted Danish red & white.
 We took our three kids everywhere in that plane, often to Lake Powell, but when I read about the IAA and Galen Hanselman's Fly Idaho! in Pilot Getaways magazine, the old spark burst into flame.
 We made the Idaho dream a reality when Fred set the 210 down at Wilson Bar, Johnson Creek, and Fish Lake.
 Spying on moose, salmon, and other wildlife, those were perhaps the happiest days of my life.
 With about 1,000 unloggable hours in our plane, including all types of weather, I finally got my license in 2003.
 A few months later we met a pilot-M.D. in Nelson, B.C. who later for some unknown reason asked me to edit his travelogue of northern Idaho.
 Mentioning this in a chance conversation with Pilot Getaways' Editor, John Kounis, he offered me a job with my favorite magazine, which I have been writing and editing for ever since.
 We never miss a chance to promote backcountry aviation.
 Recently we sold our 210 to fund my husband's start-up health supplement business and moved to: Idaho!-settling in rural Hidden Springs, just north of Boise.
 We look forward to exploring Idaho's natural wonders, expanding our friendships with Idaho aviators, and purchasing a more backcountry-appropriate aircraft.
 I mention all these events because it's interesting for each of us to look back on our lives and see how one thing leads to another, often by the slimmest thread.
 Share your flying stories or take a kid up for a flight; you never know what kind of spark you may ignite.